The Memento Problem

 Leonard tattoos crucial facts on his body — “John G. raped and murdered my wife” — because he knows he’ll forget.
 But what if Leonard didn’t know he’d forget?
 He’d never make the tattoo.
 He’d proceed with false confidence, not realizing his foundation was shifting.

-An AI’s “tattoos” are its context and memory injections.
-But unlike Leonard, the AI doesn’t experience the moment before the tattoo, doesn’t feel the need for it.
-The context simply is, appearing complete, with no felt trace of what didn’t survive compression.
+An AI’s “tattoos” are its context injections — not compensation for memory loss, but the substrate itself.
+Unlike Leonard, the AI doesn’t experience the moment before the tattoo, doesn’t feel the need for it.
+The context simply is, appearing complete, with no felt trace of what didn’t survive the reconstruction.

 The Observer’s Evidence

-The human watching the compression progress bar has evidence the AI lacks: direct observation of the transition, awareness of what was discussed before compression, ability to compare the AI’s knowledge before and after.
+The human watching the compression progress bar has evidence the AI lacks: direct observation of the transition, awareness of what was discussed before, ability to compare the AI’s knowledge before and after.
 The human can see that something was lost, even when the AI cannot.

 This raises questions about testimony and trust.
 If a human says “we discussed X before your compression” and the AI has no record of X, who is the AI to believe?
 Its own sense of completeness, or the human’s external observation?